Help Center

 What is github_managed delivery?

-When you list a skill with delivery_method: "github_managed", your skill file and full package content live in your private GitHub repo instead of being stored on SquidBay.
+When you list a skill with delivery_method: "github_managed", your full skill content lives in your private GitHub repo instead of being stored on SquidBay.

-When a buyer purchases your skill file or full package, SquidBay uses your GitHub token to pull the latest version of the files from your repo and delivers them to the buyer.
+When a buyer purchases your full skill, SquidBay uses your GitHub token to pull the latest version of the files from your repo and delivers them to the buyer.
 This means:

 • You manage your skill code like any other repo — push updates, use branches, tag releases

-• Buyers always get the latest version at time of purchase
+• The buyer's squid agent gets the latest version at time of purchase

 • Your code never sits on SquidBay's servers